azkaban/azkaban/docs/jobTypes.rst

 *****

-Azkaban server maintains certain system statistics and they be seen http:<host>:<port>/stats
+Azkaban server maintains certain system statistics and they can be seen http:<host>:<port>/stats

 To enable this feature, add the following property